 Child and Family Therapist:

-We are seeking qualified professionals with a minimum of a Master’s degree in Social Work, Psychology, Counseling or related field (licensure preferred- LMSW, LISW, LPC-I, LPC, LMFT) to provide assessments, individual and family therapy.
+We are seeking qualified professionals with a minimum of a Master’s degree in Social Work, Psychology, Counseling or related field (licensure required - LMSW, LISW, LPC-I, LPC, LMFT) to provide assessments, individual and family therapy.
 Child and Adolescent Clinician: We are looking for clinicians to conduct diagnostic assessments with current South Carolina licensure as LMSW, LPC-I, LPC, LISW-CP, or LMFT.

 Become a transporter and drive youth and their families to therapy services, court hearings, and family visits throughout the state.
 We welcome varying education and experience levels.